This post may contain affiliate links, please see the privacy policy for details.

 Nutrition

 A blue smoothie bowl recipe has a great smoothie bowl aesthetic and makes a great breakfast, brunch lunch, or a snack.
-Blue spirulina, also known as blue majik powder, gives it a distinctive blue colour.
+Blue spirulina, also known as blue magic powder, gives it a distinctive blue color.
 Your energy levels will be high and your mood will be happy after enjoying this wonderful, unique smoothie bowl.
-It is one of my favourite blue spirulina recipes.
+It’s one of my favorite blue spirulina recipes.
+Enjoy this for breakfast and you’ll feel energized and ready to start your day.

 Bella Bucchiotti